-At the moment there is no screening test that is accurate and reliable enough to detect womb cancer in the general population.
+At the moment there is no screening for womb cancer.
+This is because there is no test that is accurate and reliable enough to detect womb cancer in the general population.

 What to do if you think you're at risk

 Talk to your GP if you think you are at higher than average risk of womb cancer.

 Screening for women at a higher risk of womb cancer

 Some women from families with a history of certain cancers are known to be at higher risk of womb cancer.
 These are known as Lynch syndrome (or HNPCC) families.

 There are different opinions about how to monitor families with Lynch syndrome.
 Some doctors suggest that women have vaginal ultrasound scans and hysteroscopies.
 They say these should start from the age of 35 to 40 years.

 A hysteroscope is a thin telescope that allows doctors to look into the womb and take samples of tissue (biopsies).

 Other doctors may only investigate when a woman has symptoms.
 At this time there is no single accepted way of screening for womb cancer in these families.
 So you may have screening as part of a research study.